Do you still get an electric bill with solar panels?

 Once you’ve installed solar power, most homeowners get carried away by the idea of free power, and so, they start using more power than they did before.
 Doing this consumes all the savings your solar makes and adds up on your utility bill.

 To fix this, regulate how often you use your large appliances like the washer and dryer, the central AC, and pool pumps.
 If possible, use these machines during the day when solar power is generated.

 Strutting around your home nude in the middle of winter because you have “free power” is a great way to waste money and overshoot your power target.

 3. You’re using your power at night

 Statistics show that most Australian homes consume nearly 70% of electricity at night.
-Because all solar power is generated during the day, you need to eight store it in a battery, or feed back to the grid.
+Because all solar power is generated during the day, you need to eight stores it in a battery or feedback to the grid.
 Since the feed-in rates are lower than retail rates they will sell it back to you at night, you will spend a little each day.